surveycto/scto-encryption/docs/csv_encrypt.md

 However, if you already have your own key, you can also use the `CryptoKey.fromKey()` static method.

 **Important**: If you use the `CryptoKey.fromKey()` static method, keep in mind that the key used for the argument needs to be a key that combines BOTH the signing key and the encryption key.
-Only the encryption key is used for actual encryption and decryption.
+However, only the encryption key is used for actual encryption and decryption, and you will need that later if you decrypt your data using a different library.

 ### Part 3: Generate CSV file